monome/docs/grid/studies/pd/index.md

 First we will show how to talk to serialosc from Pd:

 - Open Pd and start a new patch
-- Save the blank patch to the `/files` folder as `study.pd`
 - Create a new object (Win/Linux: <kbd>control</kbd>+<kbd>1</kbd>, macOS: <kbd>command</kbd>+<kbd>1</kbd>) and type `monome-device`, then place it in your patch with a mouse click

 ![](images/grid-studies-1-1-1.png)

 Attach your grid and you can now communicate with it through this object.

-Note: this object you've embedded isn't serialosc itself, which is an invisible daemon on your computer.
-The object is a helper patcher, or 'abstraction' to simplify using serialosc.
+Note: this object you've embedded isn't serialosc itself, which is an invisible daemon on your computer that you should have installed [via these steps](/docs/serialosc/setup).
+The `[monome-device]` object is an 'abstraction', which is actually the patch `monome-device.pd` *inside* of an object, to simplify communicating with serialosc from Pd.

-The `[monome-device]` abstraction is actually the patch `monome-device.pd` inside an object.
-In order for your patch to use serialosc, this `[monome-device]` abstraction needs to be in the same folder as your saved patch, which explains why we saved our patch to `/files` above.

 ## 2. Basics